 In the decades following the Second World War, Winnipeg and its neighbouring municipalities experienced rapid population and industrial growth.
-Amidst this growth, there was a strong need to coordinate planning among local governments.
+Amidst this growth, there was a strong need to coordinate services and planning among local governments.

 Despite successes like creating new green spaces, improving traffic flow, and river cleanup, Metro was dissolved in 1971.
 It was blamed for increased taxation, and was accused of being remote to citizens.
 However, the Metro experience softened negative attitudes towards amalgamation within and around Winnipeg and led to the creation of the Unified City of Winnipeg (Unicity) in 1972.

 We invite you to discover the records of Metro through this website.